 And on the flip side, if you feel like a vegan diet might be too hard to stick to or you just aren’t getting what you need from it, know that choosing any healthy, balanced meal plan (meat or no meat) can also support your health and your performance.

-Still not sure if a vegan diet is best for you?
+Still not sure if a plant based diet is best for you?
 Take this short quiz to get matched with your ideal meal plan.